redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

   - Prints details for the last three commits, including the commit hash, commit author, and the timestamp of the commit.

+## Next Steps

+This page covers most of what you'll ever need from Git.
+Occasionally, you may need to use Git in more advanced ways.
+For those situations, I recommend downloading and consulting Scott Chacon and Ben Staub's *Pro Git*, which you can download for free [here](https://github.com/progit/progit2/releases/download/2.1.360/progit.pdf).

+If you'd like to take the next steps in learning the docs as code approach to documentation, check out the next article in the series, [Introduction to GitHub for Technical Writers](https://benbarksdale.netlify.app/docs/guides/introduction-to-github-for-technical-writers/).